simontrost/VinylPi64/README.md

   - marquee text for long titles/bands
   - fallback image
 - Send results to pixel diplay
+- local WebApp:
-- local WebApp with dashboard and settings
+  - dashboard with current song, lyrics and switch (on/off)
+  - settings: configure vinylpi
+  - pixoo: configure your divoom pixoo
+  - statistics: keeps track of your listened minutes, songs, artists and albums
+  - about: support me :)
 ---

 ## Example Output